Mitridathes/My-R-Packages/README.md

 is sufficient for typical graphics needs, and is also flexible enough to handle most nonstandard requirements.
 See ?Lattice for an introduction.

+## Colour

+### RColorBrewer

+Provides color schemes for maps (and other graphics) designed by Cynthia Brewer as described at http://colorbrewer2.org

 ## Analysing data frames

 ### dtplyr